renato1010/todolist-svelte-typescript/README.md

 ---

-# todo-list svelte app with typescript
+# Instructions to create an app like this, todo-list svelte app with typescript

 This is a project template for [Svelte](https://svelte.dev) apps.
 This project use Typescript from start